 Ukrainian business interactions tend to be somewhat formal.
 Business partners typically refrain from using first names, preferring titles and last names.
 Upon meeting, Ukrainians greet each person individually, usually by shaking hands (see Language and Communication).
+While Ukrainians accept gather for meals and other social events to create and solidify business relationships.

-While Ukrainians accept tardiness in informal situations, business associates typically expect punctuality.
+TIME 8 SPACE tardiness in informal situations, business associates typically expect punctuality.

 Personal connections and informal networks were crucial for navigating the extensive red tape and bureaucracy of the Soviet era, and they remain important tools for effective business dealings today.
-Consequently, business partners commonly gather for meals and other social events to create and solidify business relationships.

-Strictly hierarchical organizational structures are common, a holdover from the Soviet era.
-Further, the Soviet legacy of central planning and top-down policymaking continues to contribute to a reluctance for quick decision-making.
+Consequently, business partners commonly of central planning and top-down policymaking continues to contribute to a reluctance for quick decision-making.
 Generally, the Ukrainian workplace emphasizes individualism over teamwork, though praise of performance is neither common nor expected.